 7) Dancing House

 Said to resemble two people dancing together with their legs entwined, hence the name of the building, this now serves as a hotel, however it is very quickly all booked up.
 We looked 2 months before and there wasn’t a single room available!
-However all you want can be viewed from outside.
-This stop is on the Hop-On-Hop-Off bus route at the south end of the city.
+However, all you really need to see is the unique shape of the building, which you can do without staying here.

 8) Get On A Hop On And Hop Off Bus

-One of the best decisions we did the entire time!
-You can buy for one or two days, however it is pointless getting for one day as you can’t possibly tick everything off in that time and it useful simply for getting around the city.
-It comes with an audio guide to listen to, pointing out the history of the town and the famous buildings you need to look for, however I should warn that the talking is incredibly annoying as they make tame jokes the whole way round.
+It comes with an audio guide to listen to, pointing out the history of the town and the famous buildings you need to look for, however I should warn you that the talking is incredibly annoying as they make tame jokes the whole way round.

 9) Lennon Wall